Applied Ecopsychology in action

 I've spent most of my life trying to help society thoughtfully 'make inkwells mobile' or 'drill some inkwells on the left side of the desk,' and in all other ways co-create with and celebrate the fullness of nature's flow and diversity within and around us, no matter how uniquely it manifests itself in any individual.
 I have demonstrated that we suffer our unsolvable problems because we seldom recognize that their source is our socialized imposition of "right-handed desks" on the grace of nature's self-correcting flow and wide-ranged diversity, in and around us.
 The tool to meet this challenge is offered in Natural Attraction Ecology.
 It is validated in my Ph.D. thesis and available as a readily available process and course of online study via Project NatureConnect.

 I finally convinced the school to let me write "lefty" in fourth grade and in six months I wrote better than I had for five previous years.
-That experience, including my father getting the school to let me use a Waterman fountain pen, taught me to trust and celebrate the value of my "left handed" natural senses and feelings, and to place a healthy mistrust on many directives and entrapments of Industrial Society.
+That experience, including my father convincing the school to let me use a Waterman fountain pen, taught me to trust and celebrate the value of my "left handed" natural senses and feelings, and to place a healthy mistrust on many directives and entrapments of Industrial Society.

 I never used or use alcohol or drugs for fulfillment or reality enhancement because that dependency does not seem reasonable.
 What is reasonable to me is to trust and empower in nature my natural "lefty" senses and feelings, for they are facts of life, facts as real, true and valuable as any other fact.